sunshowers-code/lifetime-variance/src/ch01-01-building-an-intuition.md

 {{#rustdoc_include ../code/ch01-01-building-an-intuition/fn-ptr-lengthener/src/main.rs:all}}
 ```

-This feels like should work.
+This feels like it should work.
 You can take a callback that takes an arbitrary borrowed string and
 turn it into one that takes in a static string, since you're weakening the guarantee.
 And it does.

 How can we handle these different cases in a principled way?
 That's where variance comes in.
 We're